cometbft/cometbft/spec/p2p/reactor/README.md

 ## Registration

-To become a reactor, a component has first to implement the `Reactor` interface, then to register the implementation with the p2p layer, using the `Switch.AddReactor(name string, reactor Reactor)` method, with a global unique `name` for the reactor.
+To become a reactor, a component has first to implement the [`Reactor`][reactor-interface] interface, then to register the implementation with the p2p layer, using the `Switch.AddReactor(name string, reactor Reactor)` method, with a global unique `name` for the reactor.